backprop64/slurm_directory_search/README.md

-## Parallelize searching a large directory for files containing specific keywords using slurm
+## Parallelize the task of finding files containing specific keywords using Slurm

 Parallelize the heck out of finding every file that contains specified keyword(s) in a large nested directory with slurm. this codebase assumes you have a file directory on a system with slurm, and miniconda/anaconda.
 It basically splits up the directory tree into sub trees, and searches each sub tree with a seperate slurm job; tested on big data (large nested file directory with lots of files)